zachary-foster/alignreads/README.md

 The installation of alignreads contains a executable shell script that simply executes alignreads with a specified instance of `python`.
 This shell script allows for alignreads to be run by typing `alignreads` instead of `python alignreads.py`.
-It is often convienent to put this executable in your shell's search path, so that typing `alignreads` runs the program regardless of current working directory.
+It is often convenient to put this executable in your shell's search path, so that typing `alignreads` runs the program regardless of current working directory.

 How this is done depends on what shell you are using.
 To find out what shell you are using, paste the following command into your terminal: